ruan4f/TableRecyclerView/README.md

 # TableRecyclerView

-This project is a example to do a list with horizontal and vertical scroll.
+This project is a example how do a list with horizontal and vertical scroll.